-There are a handful of useful project and idea sites for home improvement out there in the Internet where you can gain a lot of knowledge for free.
+There are a handful of useful project and idea sites for home improvement out there on the Internet where you can gain a lot of knowledge for free.
+Check out project management courses for more information.
 Here are some of the helpful sites and what you can get out of them:

 Before Houzz was founded in 2009, most homeowners encountered a period of huge stress and anxiety from remodeling.
 People had to check out a stack of magazines and get referrals for pros from people they knew.
 But sometimes, it’s not enough and people get stuck with a project that is the second best.
 This is why the founders Adi Tatarko and Alon Cohen created Houzz, which is now the world’s leading online home design platform.

 Houzz is a free platform and mobile app, which is a website and online community about interior design, architecture, home decoration, and home improvement.
 It’s a one-stop design shop to get design inspiration, buy furnishings and accessories for your home project and talk to designers, contractors, and architects.
 It connects more than 40 million homeowners, home improvement professionals, and home design enthusiasts together.
 Houzz had over 9 million products sold and more than 14 million home design photos to offer.

 This platform is made up of five key sections: photos, products, find a pro, idea books, and community advice.
 After you sign up for an account, you can choose the styles you’re interested in seeing so you won’t be overwhelmed with too many options.
 You can browse photos posted by interior designers or firms for every room imaginable.
 If picked something you love and you wish to recreate that look for your own space, you can click on the tagged items to look at product information.
 From there, you can buy the same item.
 Tags are not available for all photos, but you can ask the designer on the side about the item you like.
 Designers are very responsive and they love to help.